-Yarvi, Prince of Gettland with a mangled hand, is ready to give up his claim to the throne and take an oath to be a minister and serve the land as a councilor and emissary of peace.
+Yarvi, born a Prince of Gettland but with a with a mangled hand, is ready to give up his claim to the throne and take an oath to be a minister, serving the land as a councilor and emissary of peace.
 Instead, his father and brother are assassinated, leaving him as king and having to swear a blood-oath to avenge his murdered family.
-Yarvi knows he doesn’t command the respect of his warlike people and is soon betrayed, nearly assassinated himself and sold into slavery as an oarsman, sailing the Shattered Sea.
+Yarvi knows he doesn’t command the respect of his warlike people and is soon betrayed, nearly assassinated, and sold into slavery as an oarsman, sailing the Shattered Sea.

 A Whole Oath

 In comparison to Abercrombie’s other novels, Half a King is remarkably chaste.
 Yarvi is a young man, self-conscious and awkward in his few attempts at romance, and there’s almost no hint of sexual relations among characters otherwise, which is a departure from the First Law novels where oftentimes, carnal encounters were the most honest interactions characters could hope for.
 This general lack of sexual desire seems to mute a human element, leaving a void to be filled by violence, revenge, and, at least in Yarvi’s case, a craving for approval.
-Perhaps in correlation with less sex, there are few narrative protagonists.
+Perhaps in correlation with less sex, there are fewer narrative protagonists than seen in Abercrombie's other works.
 The concentration on Yarvi keeps the book focused and the page count much lower than any of Abercrombie’s previous books, but it also means the audience really only has one window into this world.
 Some readers may be willing to exchange plot speed for an additional view and more details, especially when the Shatter Sea seems like such an interesting setting.

 Around the Shattered Sea